openaicellular/oaic/_sources/setup5gnetwork.rst.txt

 .. note::

-	If you want an xApp to communicate with the RAN, make sure that the xApp is already deployed on the near-RT RIC platform.
+	If you want an xApp to communicate with the RAN, make sure that the xApp is not already deployed on the near-RT RIC platform.

+..
 Instructions to do this can be found in :ref:`Deploying example xApp <kpimon_deployment>` and :ref:`Genral guidelines to Deploy an xApp <xappdeployment>` sections.

 In a new command window on Machine 1 run srsRAN en-gNB.
-Here we outline two options - one with USRP X310 and the other with zeroMQ simulation.

 But before we start the en-gNB, we need to get the current machine's IP address and the IP address of the E2 Termination service at the near-RT RIC.